urbanairship/ruby-library/docs/automations.rst

 Create Automation
 -----------------

 This will use the Pipeline model to create an automation.
-You may add up to 24 pipelines in any given automation.
+You may add several pipelines objects to create several automations/pipelines at once.
 The example below adds two.

 .. code-block:: ruby